kyma-project/community/concepts/eventing-code-guidelines.md

 **Goals**:
 - Avoid regression: Whenever you close a bug, make sure that this bug will not get reintroduced.
 <!-- voting question:
-does it makse sense to:
+does it make sense to:
 1. use regression in the test name to indicate whether a test is a regression test ?
 1. link a PR or issue to the test so that you can understand even two years later, what the problem was at the time ?
 -->